nfriend/website-3.0-docker/README.md

 - That you can reach the static site
 - That the SSL certificate is valid and working
-- That Inspirograph can submit files to and retrieve files from the gallery
+- That Inspiral Web can submit files to and retrieve files from the gallery
 - That WebSocket connections can be established for Rook, NodeChat, and Roggle
 - That the flash briefing `.json` files have been updated
   - https://nathanfriend.io/flash-briefings/fortune-cookie.json